 Visitors to the Science Museum of Minnesota's Mississippi River Gallery embark on a river journey through Minnesota.
 Destinations along the way include the Headwaters Area of Northern Minnesota, the Twin Cities Gorge, the Metropolitan Wastewater Treatment Facility, Prairie Island and Lake Pepin.
 This exhibit encourages visitors to think about how their actions impact the river, the influence the river has on their lives, and how the river ecosystem is complex and ever-changing.

 The exhibit follows a winding path—like the river itself—so visitors never know what's coming around the next bend.
 Highlights include:

 - A visual journey through a lush 13-foot by 30-foot diorama of Lake Itasca – the perfect opportunity to search for well-camouflaged native wildlife in their habitats and to take a photo next to the actual marker that once stood next to the headwaters of the Mississippi River;

 - A wall-sized mural that recreates the enormous waterfall formed 11,700 years ago (in what is now downtown St. Paul) by huge volumes of water released from melting glaciers.
-Visitors can turn a crank to change the scene to 130 years ago, then turn it again to see the landscape as of 1999;
+Visitors can turn a crank to change the scene to 130 years ago, then turn it again to see a modern landscape;

 - A large sewer pipe that leads into an exhibit with practical applications: restrooms that invite visitors to explore how water is pulled out of the river, cleaned, used, treated, and then returned to the river!